Interventions designed for established structures, teams to strengthen or a workshop to structure.

 Companies · manufactures · workshops · on site or in Les Brenets

-Alexandra Schmitz works with companies, manufactures, workshops and professionals already in post when a level needs to be clarified, strengthened or made more consistent.
+Alexandra Schmitz works with manufactures, workshops and professionals when recurring deviations need to be named, corrected and shared more clearly.

-The work can be carried out on site or in Les Brenets, on your parts if needed, with your control criteria, your starting level and your expected standard.
+The work can be carried out on site or in Les Brenets, on your parts if needed, with your control criteria and expected result.

-The place is chosen according to the starting level, production constraints and the type of work to be carried out.
+The place is chosen according to the gestures to rework, production constraints and the type of work to be carried out.

-The support can be based on your parts, your fixtures and your reading criteria.
+The work can be based on your parts, your fixtures and your reading criteria.

-Share the reading better, manage rework better, stabilise quality more effectively.
+Make the reading more shared, manage rework more clearly, stabilise quality more effectively.

 When this kind of intervention becomes useful.

-This page is not about an off-the-shelf training offer.
-It answers concrete workshop situations: a level that varies from one person to another, a rare skill to pass on, a workstation to structure, a reading framework to establish or restore.
+It answers concrete workshop situations: gestures that vary from one person to another, a skill to pass on, a bench to structure, recurring gaps to name or shared reading criteria to install.

 Observe the gestures, revisit the useful fundamentals, correct the visible deviations and help the team gain consistency.